We have a map but no directions, a plan but not a schedule, and a healthy dose of adjusting course as we go.

 The USA is blessed with a diversity of people, culture, geography, and history.

-Amid COVID restlessness, we decided to live on a boat and see parts of the country a little off the beaten path along America’s waterways, see and learn from the locals and the community of fellow wanderers we meet along the way, and see how we face up to the challenges we certainly will have.
-In April 2021, we moved aboard See Level, a Maine Cat P47 power catamaran and our Seefari adventure began.
+Following recent retirement and amid COVID restlessness , we decided see parts of the country a little off the beaten path, see and learn from the locals and the community of fellow wanderers we meet along the way, and see how we face up to the challenges we certainly will have.

-We’ve since cruised over 16,000 nautical miles, completing America’s Great Loop, transiting up and down the Atlantic ICW and the Chesapeake Bay several times, seen the natural beauty of the St. John’s River in FL and the Bahamas, and spent another summer in Lake Ontario and the Rideau-Chambly-Champlain Canals again.
+Our Seefari began when we sold our home in Minnesota and spent four years aboard See Level, a Maine Cat P47 power catamaran.
+We completed America’s Great Loop, explored the waterways up and down the Atlantic ICW and the Chesapeake Bay several times, saw the natural beauty of the St. John’s River in FL and the Bahamas, and spent another summer in Lake Ontario and the Rideau-Chambly-Champlain Canals again.

 — Karen & Dave